 Zimbabwe (Vic Falls)Choose from our various itineraries and day tours.

 Zimbabwe, a landlocked country in South East Africa, separated from Zambia by the Zambezi River.
-The Limpopo River in south forms part of the border with South Africa, it is bordered in east by Mozambique, and in west by Botswana.
+The Limpopo River in the south forms part of the border with South Africa.
+It is bordered in east by Mozambique, and in west by Botswana.
 The Namibia-Zambia-Botswana tripoint at the town of Kazungula (Zambia) lies about 100 meters from the Zimbabwe border and as such Namibia almost borders Zimbabwe.

-Victoria Falls is the only waterfall in the world with a length of more than a kilometer and a height of more than hundred meters.
-It is also considered to be the largest fall in the world.
+Victoria Falls is the only waterfall in the world with a length of more than a kilometer and a height of more than 100 meters.
+It is also considered to have the highest volume of water in the world.

-The noise of Victoria Falls can be heard from a distance of 40 kilometers, while the spray and mist from the falling water is rising to a height of over 400 meters and can be seen from a distance of 50 kilometers.
-No wonder that the local tribes used to call the waterfall Mosi-oa-Tunya “The smoke that thunders”.
+The noise of Victoria Falls can be heard from a distance of 40 kilometers, while the spray and mist from the falling water rises to a height of over 400 meters and can be seen from a distance of 50 kilometers.
+No wonder that the local tribes call the waterfall Mosi-oa-Tunya “The smoke that thunders”.

-Scottish missionary and famous explorer of Africa David Livingstone (1813-1873) named it after Queen Victoria.
-Livingstone who was the first European to cross Africa from south to north discovered this awe-inspiring waterfall in 1855, while preaching Christianity in Africa.
-Livingstone wasn’t very pleased with his discovery: it was just an obstacle on his way!
+Scottish missionary and famous African explorer, David Livingstone (1813-1873), named it after Queen Victoria.
+Livingstone, who was the first European to cross Africa from south to north, discovered this awe-inspiring natural phenomenon in 1855, while preaching Christianity in Africa.
+Livingstone wasn’t very pleased with his discovery: it was just an obstacle in his way!

-By the end of 1990 nearly 300,000 people were visiting the Falls each year.
-Victoria Falls is a UNESCO World Heritage Site, and the citizens of both Zambia and Zimbabwe no longer have fear of the “the smoke that thunders”, and are successfully developing tourism on both sides of the river.
+By the end of 1990, nearly 300,000 people were visiting the Falls each year.
+Victoria Falls is a UNESCO World Heritage Site, and the citizens of both Zambia and Zimbabwe are successfully developing tourism on both sides of the river.

 The water level varies throughout the year; it is at its peak in April at the end of the rainy season, when on average 500,000,000 liters of water flow, and it is at its lowest level in October and early November.